Raattis/PowerShell-prompt/README.md

 # PowerShell prompt
 Colorful and git-enabled prompt for PowerShell

-Oh My Posh was annoyingly slow and I just wanted a colorful prompt that stands out from output.
+oh-my-posh was annoyingly slow and I just wanted a colorful prompt that stands out from output.

 # Usage
 * In PowerShell type `notepad $PROFILE`